bertonfederico/mri_compressive_sensing/_1_sparse_sampling/README.md

 Once k-space sampling has been performed, it is important to consider how the data can be shared effectively.
 The FFT2D of the k-space of an MRI image actually represents the raw form of the data immediately obtained from the MRI.
 Therefore, it is possible to share the k-space of the MRI directly, but after sampling, it becomes necessary to know the modes by which the data were sampled in order to reconstruct them correctly.

-- **Gaussian and random modes**: for these two modes, a fixed sampling mask could be used, which would eliminate the need to transmit additional information about how the data were sampled.
+- Gaussian and random modes: for these two modes, a fixed sampling mask could be used, which would eliminate the need to transmit additional information about how the data were sampled.
 This solution would simplify data management after sampling.

-- **Mode of selecting the most significant values**: in the case of sampling based on selecting the highest values, it is necessary to somehow share additional information regarding the location of the sampled values in the k-space.
+- Mode of selecting the most significant values: in the case of sampling based on selecting the highest values, it is necessary to somehow share additional information regarding the location of the sampled values in the k-space.
 Since the values are selected non-uniformly, it is necessary to know exactly which coefficients were chosen in order to reconstruct the image correctly.

 To address this need, two ways to represent the sampled data were tested:

-1. **COO (Coordinate Format)**: this mode represents the data as a sparse matrix, storing only nonzero values and their positions.
+1. COO (Coordinate Format): this mode represents the data as a sparse matrix, storing only nonzero values and their positions.
 The index of rows and columns are stored separately, greatly reducing the amount of data to be transmitted compared to a full matrix.

-2. **RLE (Run-Length Encoding)**: RLE is a compression technique that represents consecutive sequences of equal values (runs) as a pair of value and frequency (i.e., the value itself and the number of times it repeats).
+2. RLE (Run-Length Encoding): RLE is a compression technique that represents consecutive sequences of equal values (runs) as a pair of value and frequency (i.e., the value itself and the number of times it repeats).
 In the context of k-space, this mode can be useful for compressing areas where many coefficients are zero or have similar values, reducing the amount of data to be transmitted.

 <table align="center">
   <tr>